-Between 2017 and 2019, a 3-year period, Duval County reported 866 HAZMAT incidents that required some type of cleanup crews.
+Between 2017 and 2025, Duval County reported 806 total HAZMAT incidents that met EPA reporting thresholds.
 In compliance with §403.077, F.S. and the public interest, the DEP has made all Notices of Pollution that it has received publicly available online.
 Excerpts from these notices are summarized below, as presented by the reporting entity.
 Therefore, the COJ or DEP are not responsible for the accuracy of any information submitted by other agencies.